1-Hydroxypyrene

 1-Hydroxypyrene is a human metabolite.
 It can be found in urine of outdoor workers exposed to air pollution.

 Biochemistry

-Experiments in pig show that urinary 1-hydroxypyrene is a metabolite of pyrene, when given orally.
+Experiments in pigs show that urinary 1-hydroxypyrene is a metabolite of pyrene, when given orally.

 A Mycobacterium sp. strain isolated from mangrove sediments produced 1-hydroxypyrene during the degradation of pyrene.

 Relationship with smoking

 Highly significant differences and dose-response relationships with regard to cigarettes smoked per day were found for 2-, 3- and 4-hydroxyphenanthrene and 1-hydroxypyrene, but not for 1-hydroxyphenanthrene.